graphql/graphql-spec/spec/Section 3 -- Type System.md

 Union type extensions have the potential to be invalid if incorrectly defined.

 1. The named type must already be defined and must be a Union type.
-2. The member types of a Union type extension must all be Object base types;
-   Scalar, Interface and Union types must not be member types of a Union.
+2. The member types of a Union type must all be Object, Interface or Union types; Scalar and Enum types must not be member types of a Union.
 Similarly, wrapping types must not be member types of a Union.
 3. All member types of a Union type extension must be unique.
 4. All member types of a Union type extension must not already be a member of the original Union type.